 EPA's decision under the CWA to prohibit direct discharges of drilling wastewater to surface waters in states east of the 98th meridian, combined with limited injection well capacity in that part of the country (see Chapter 4, discussing the fact that Pennsylvania has only eight Class II underground disposal wells), has resulted in increased use of indirect discharges to POTWs and CWTs.
 Many POTWs, however, are not designed or permitted to handle the volumes and types of wastewater produced from the booming shale gas industry (Urbina 2011).
-In Pennsylvania, insufficient treatment capacity for shale gas wastewater resulted in contamination of state waters-in particular, elevated levels of total dissolved solids, organic chemicals, and metals (EPA 2011c)-prompting the state to request operators to voluntarily cease sending shale gas wastewater to older POTWs and also resulting in new state limits for total dissolved solids and chlorides (EPA 2011b).
+In Pennsylvania, insufficient treatment capacity for shale gas wastewater resulted in contamination of state waters-in particular, elevated levels of total dissolved solids, organic chemicals, and metals (EPA 2011c)-prompting the state to request operators to voluntarily cease sending shale gas wastewater to older POTWs and also resulting in new state limits for total dissolved solids and chlorides59 (EPA 2011b).

 EPA has announced its intent to develop pretreatment standards for discharges of CBM and shale wastewater in 2013 and 2014, respectively (EPA 2011a).
 These standards should bring certainty to this area, reduce the likelihood that treated wastewater discharges from POTWs will contaminate surface waters, and improve public confidence in the ability of natural gas development to be done safely.
 Depending on how these standards are set, they may also drive the development of technologies to recycle and reuse wastewater.
-If, for example, EPA adopted a "no discharge" or otherwise stringent limit, operators would need to rely more heavily on other
+If, for example, EPA adopted a "no discharge" or otherwise stringent limit, operators would need to rely more heavily on other forms of wastewater disposal such as underground injection or recycling.
+In parts of the country, such as Pennsylvania, where underground injection wells are limited, a "no discharge" standard could result in significantly more recycling and reuse-especially if doing so is less costly than transporting wastewater out of state for injection.

-&lt;sup>56 Onshore Subcategory Guidelines, 40 C.F.R. § 435.30 (2012).
+56 Onshore Subcategory Guidelines, 40 C.F.R. § 435.30 (2012).
 The 98th meridian runs through North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, and Texas.
 Direct discharges of produced water west of the 98th meridian are permitted provided the water does not exceed specified parameters for oil or grease and can be used for agricultural or wildlife propagation.
 Id. § 435.50.

-&lt;sup>57 Id. § 435.50.
+57 Id. § 435.50.
 Produced water has an effluent limitation of 35 mg/L of oil and grease.
 Id. § 435.52.

-&lt;sup>58 See 33 U.S.C. § 1317 (2012); EPA, "National Recommended Water Quality Criteria," available at http://water.epa.gov/scitech/swguidance/standards/criteria/current/index.cfm.
-25 Pa.
-Code § 95.10(b)(3)(iv)-(vi).
+58 See 33 U.S.C. § 1317 (2012); EPA, "National Recommended Water Quality Criteria," available at http://water.epa.gov/scitech/swguidance/standards/criteria/current/index.cfm.